 5. Rap it Out!

-Using the seasonal theme of the flashcards or another theme of your choice (character traits, etc.), challenge students to create lyrics to match the rhythm.
-Daisy chain the rhythms together to create a speech piece.
+Using the seasonal theme of the flashcards or another theme of your choice (character traits, musical instruments, etc.), challenge students to create lyrics to match the rhythm.
+Connect the rhythm patterns to create a speech piece.

 6. Say & Play

-Choose one or two patterns to create an ostinato accompaniment on unpitched rhythm instruments.
-Marches work really well for this purpose.
-You can follow the form of the march by choosing different rhythm patterns for each section.
+Choose one or two patterns to create an ostinato accompaniment for an instrumental piece of music.
+Use only unpitched rhythm instruments.
+Marches work very well for this purpose.
+You can follow the form of the march by choosing different rhythm patterns and/or instrumentation for each section.

 8. Form – Rhythm Rondo